 How was your therapist able to help you feel comfortable even sharing some of these things that you had?
 You’d really just rattled around in your head and maybe talked to your husband about.

 Peyton: Sure.
 This is crazy.
 You’re literally outlining my book chapter by chapter.

 Carrie: I haven’t read it either.

-Peyton: One of the chapters is called green tea and therapy.
-And it’s about my first time in a therapist office.
+Peyton: One of the chapters is called green tea and therapy and it’s about my first time in a therapist’s office.
 Like I said I come from a good old country town.
-I walk in this therapist office and there’s like this spa music in the background.
+I walk in this therapist’s office and there’s like this spa music in the background.
 There’s bright but soft colors everywhere.
 I’m way out of my element.